Achieving “zero deforestation”

 Palm oil, palm oil and palm kernel oil derivatives

-We directly purchases less than 700 tonnes of palm oil every year, but consumes, via the ingredients purchased from our suppliers, approximately 60,000 tonnes of palm oil or palm kernel oil derivatives.
+We directly purchase less than 700 tonnes of palm oil every year, but consume, via the ingredients purchased from our suppliers, palm oil or palm kernel oil derivatives in a quantity approximately equivalent to 60,000 tonnes of palm oil.
 Since 2010, 100% of the palm oil purchased by L’Oréal meets the Roundtable on Sustainable Palm Oil (RSPO) standards, via the Segregated (SG) model, which is one of the most demanding.

 Concerning the derivatives, which are also 100% certified, we have increased the proportion of our Mass Balance purchases, which amount to 34% at the end of 2016 (versus 26% in 2015); the remainder continues to be covered by the RSPO Book & Claim model.